Understanding candidate disease gene predictions

 The image below describes what the results should appear as.

-For ab initio mode, the enrichment of domains is calculated by performing a Χ2 square test.
+For ab initio mode, the enrichment of domains is calculated

 Output: candidate genes

-As the main goal of the system is to return the most likely candidate disease genes for the inputed genetic intervals, two summary output results are returned.
-The first is the list of candidate disease genes.
-These are ranked.
+As the main goal of the system is to return the most likely candidate disease

-The second summary output is the list of candidates returned sorted by genetic marker.
-For each genetic loci inputed, the most likely candidate gene is given, along with all other candidates associated by that region.
+The second summary output is the list of candidates returned sorted by genetic